lbryio/lbry.tech/documents/glossary.md

 ### Difficulty

 Difficulty is a measure of how difficult it is to find a new block compared to the easiest it can ever be.
 By definition, it is a maximum *target* divided by the current target.
-Difficulty is used in two LBRY rules: 1) every block must be meet difficulty target to ensure 2.5 minute interval between blocks and 2) transactions are considered confirmed only when belonging to a *main chain* which is the one with the biggest cumulative difficulty of all blocks.
+Difficulty is used in two LBRY rules: 1) every block must meet difficulty target to ensure 2.5 minute interval between blocks and 2) transactions are considered confirmed only when they belong to a *main chain* which is the one with the biggest cumulative difficulty of all blocks.

 ### Depth